Habituation: Uses and challenges of the habituation procedure

-Habitation is a useful primary tool for then assessing mental processes in the stages of infancy.
+Habituation is a useful primary tool for then assessing mental processes in the stages of infancy.
 The purpose for these tests, or paradigms records looking time, which is the baseline measurement.
 Habituation of looking time helps to assess certain child capabilities such as: memory, sensitivity, and helps the baby recognize certain abstract properties.
 Habituation is also found to be influenced by unchangeable factors such as infant age, gender, and complexity of the stimulus.
 (Caron & Caron, 1969; Cohen, DeLoache, & Rissman, 1975; Friedman, Nagy, & Carpenter, 1970; Miller, 1972; Wetherford & Cohen, 1973).

 Though there are various challenges that come with habituation.
 Some infants have preferences for some stimuli based on their static or dynamic properties.
 Infant dishabituation also is not perceived as a direct measure for mental processes as well.
 In previous theories of habituation, an infant's dishabituation was thought to represent their own realization of the remembered stimulus of stimuli.
-For example: if infants would be dishabituated to a certain color item to a new item, we would know that they remembered the color and compared the two colors for differences.
+For example: if infants would be dishabituated to a certain color item to a new item, it would be noticed that they remembered the color and compared the two colors for differences.
 Also, another challenge that comes with habituation is the dichotomy of novelty vs familiar stimuli.
 If an infant preferred a novel still, this meant the infant observed the new spatial relation of the object, but not the object itself.
 If an infant preferred familiarity, the infant would notice the pattern of the stimuli, instead of the actual new stimuli.

 The habituation/dishabituation procedure is also used to discover the resolution of perceptual systems.
 For instance, by habituating someone to one stimulus, and then observing responses to similar ones, one can detect the smallest degree of difference that is detectable.